MrFriendCS/MrFriendCS.github.io/README.md

 #### expressions to assign values

 Variables are used to store values.
+An assignment statement has 3 parts:

+ 1. An assignment operator $=$ (an equals sign in maths)
+ 2. The value to the right of the assignment operator
+ 3. The variable name to the left of the assignment operator

+The value is assigned to the variable.
+The value *might* need to be calculated first before being assigned.

 ``` python
 myInteger = 5